 Abstract: A number of recent papers have investigated the impact of hurricanes on economic growth.
-However, there is scarce evidence on the investment component of local growth after hurricanes, which is primarily made by local governments and firms.
-Using hand collected and web-scraped statutory property tax rate data in the U.S., I find that local governments respond to hurricanes by raising tax rates.
-I argue that the tax rate response captures the investment response of governments and document a number of new stylized facts, both descriptive and causal.
-In particular, the hike in tax rates is a 1.6% increase over existing rates.
-It is persistent for 3-4 years after hurricane impact.
+However, there is limited understanding of the investment component of local growth after hurricanes.
+Using hand collected and web-scraped statutory property tax rate data in the U.S., I find that local governments respond to hurricane impact by raising tax rates.
+I find the hike in tax rates is persistent for 3-4 years after hurricane impact.
 The response is four times larger for major hurricanes compared to minor hurricanes.
-I supplement these findings with a novel data set of firm facilities.
-I show why tracking facilities' exposure to hurricanes is important.
-After hurricane impact, I find that firms initially decrease investment in the quarter following a disaster and increase it by the second year after impact.
-Taken together, my paper presents a novel set of stylized facts on government and firm mitigation that can be interpreted in the light of recent general equilibrium models with disaster risk.
+However, the increase in tax rates is not expected to be large enough to cause significant out-migration after the average hurricane.
+I supplement these findings with a novel data set of firm facility-level hurricane impact.
+I find that firms initially decrease investment in the quarter following hurricane impact and increase it in the final quarters of the second year after impact.
+Taken together, my paper presents a novel set of stylized facts on government and firm mitigation investment response that can be interpreted in light of recent general equilibrium models with disaster risk.